-The appointment records ceased to be maintained by the registry at the point these volumes end.
+The appointment records stopped being maintained by the registry at the point these volumes end.
 Due to modern legislation and Human Resources procedures, these records have not been added to.

-Please ask at the enquiry desk if you need assistance.
+Please ask at the reception desk if you need assistance.